GLOBAL MARKETS-Asian stocks rally sputters as China pulls back, higher U.S. yields weigh

 Minneapolis Fed President Neel Kashkari said he was inclined "to push up my policy path" after a recent government report showed the Fed's preferred inflation index accelerated in January to a 5.4% annual rate, more than double the Fed's 2% target and slightly faster than the month before.

-In the currency markets, the U.S. dollar =USD index, measuring the greenback's value against a basket of major peers, gained 0.2% to 104.6.
+In currency markets, the U.S. dollar =USD index, measuring the greenback's value against a basket of major peers, gained 0.2% to 104.62.

 In the crypto world, shares in Silvergate CapitalSI.N plunged by as much as 28% after the cryptocurrency-focused bank said it was delaying its annual report and was evaluating its ability to operate as a going concern.